georgevetticaden/hdp/reference-apps/iot-trucking-app/trucking-data-simulator/README.md

 	* a delay (in millisconds) between every event that a given truck generates events (e.g: 500)
 * arg 6
     * output location of the event (kafka broker url for kafka, file name if outputing to file)
+* arg 7
+	* driverId (optional, if not provider, then all drivers will be spun up)
+* arg 8
+	* route Name (the route for the driver in arg 7)

 #### Build the Simulator